The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:

-Keynote sessions will focus on how the telco, media and tech sectors have pivoted over the last 18 months, what form their transition is taking, and what they hope for from regulators and policy makers to enable positive outcomes for all.
+Keynote sessions focused on how the telco, media and tech sectors have pivoted over the last 18 months, what form their transition is taking, and what they hope for from regulators and policy makers to enable positive outcomes for all.

-Regulatory authority leaders will talk about the steps they are taking with cross-sector cooperation to meet the challenges of the digital world.
+Regulatory authority leaders talked about the steps they are taking with cross-sector cooperation to meet the challenges of the digital world.

-Focused panel discussions with sector experts will tackle the IIC’s key themes:
+Focused panel discussions with sector experts tackled the IIC’s key themes:

 • Privacy, safety and security

 • Infrastructure and spectrum: 5G and next generation networks